Evaluation Advisory Group

 • Advise the Evaluation Management Team, as requested

 The Evaluation Advisory Group offers diverse evaluation expertise across customer sectors and initiative types.
-Members are intended to have expertise and experience in the following areas:
+Members have expertise and experience in the following areas:

 • Energy efficiency program EM&V